nabilhasan01/mic-mute-control/README.md

 - **Start Minimized**: Launches directly to the system tray, with the GUI hidden until requested.
 - **Start with Windows**: Option to add the application to Windows startup for automatic launching, with proper handling of spaces in file paths (PyQt6).
 - **Auto-Refresh**: Configurable auto-refresh for audio device reinitialization (default: 5 seconds, 1-60 seconds range).
+- **Single-Instance Enforcement**: Automatically terminates other running instances of the application on startup to prevent hotkey or system tray conflicts (PyQt6 only).
 - **Cross-Resolution Support**: Overlay dynamically centers based on screen resolution (e.g., `x=936` for 1920x1080).
 - **Configuration Persistence**: Saves settings (overlay, sound, hotkey, startup, auto-refresh) to `~/.mic_mute_app/config.json` for both script and executable, ensuring persistence across restarts.
 - **PyQt6 Enhancements** (in `mic_state_controller_pyqt.py`):